The Fair Debt Collection Practices Act was

-The Fair Debt Collection Practices Act was passed in 1977 to protect consumers from abusive debt collectors.
-Here's a closer look at the rules a third-party debt collector must follow when collecting a debt.
+a closer look at the rules a third-party debt collector must follow

 Contacting a debtor.